 Remember to look for high-quality burrs or grinding plates, as these are the mechanisms that will be doing all the work!
 And for the best freshness and nutrition, grind only what you’ll use in the short term – whole grain kernels store much better than processed flour.

-Do you readers have any comments or questions about grain mills?
+Do you readers have any comments or questions about any of these mills we reviewed?
 Drop us a note in the comments below!

 About Lorna Kring